mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_hand_to_controller/README.md

 The presence of the configuration file for the desired application will enable the input translation feature.
 Without a configuration file, even an empty one, the software will not be active.

-By default, an empty configuration will emulate a Windows Mixed Reality motion controller with basic bindings:
+By default, an empty configuration will emulate an HP Mixed Reality motion controller with basic bindings:

-- Pinching acts as the controller's trigger;
+- Pinching (index to thumb) acts as the controller's trigger;
-- Tapping the palm with the index of the opposite hand acts as the controller's menu button.
+- Tapping the palm with the index of the opposite hand acts as the controller's menu button;
+- Tapping the index proximal with the index of the opposite hand acts as the controller's Y or B button;
+- Tapping the little proximal with the index of the opposite hand acts as the controller's X or A button.

+NOTE: Squeezing is currently not implemented.

 5. When running the application, the changes should take affect.
 Inspect the log file if it needs to be confirmed: